 In time, Fatima longed to be in the Word again, and she snuck out of her home to attend the Bible study.
 The women were happy Fatima came and encouraged her to talk to her husband.
 Unfortunately, he continued to tell her not to come.

 Then a breakthrough happened.
 Kilkenny believes it was the result of many praying for Fatima and her husband.
-Members of the Woman’s Missionary Union in the region were praying for months for God to move, and then they experienced an answer to their prayers.
+Members of the Woman’s Missionary Union (WMU) in the region were praying for months for God to move, and then they experienced an answer to their prayers.

 Fatima started regularly coming back to Bible study, and her husband even allowed her to open their home.
 “They started to meet in her house, and it softened her husband,” Kilkenny explained.